Private Day Tours

 Tour price does not include:

-Lunch or other refreshments, apart from bottled mineral water carried in the tour vehicle (but we do stop at a suitable tea room or pub during the tour).
+Lunch or other refreshments, apart from bottled mineral water carried in the tour vehicle (but we do stop at a suitable tea room or pub during the tour.
+If you prefer to bring a packed lunch please let us know in advance so your guide may do likewise).

 Entries to any sites or attractions other than those listed above.